 UF Industrial & Systems Engineering Assistant Professor Mostafa Reisi Gahrooei, Ph.D., has received funding from the National Science Foundation for his research in developing a proactive, data-driven framework for monitoring road transportation networks during extreme events.
+The detection of abnormal traffic patterns based on incomplete traffic data and prediction of disruptions rely on advanced AI technologies, including tensor completion, deep neural networks, and self-expressive models.

 Normal traffic patterns are altered by extreme events, such as natural disasters or large unusual man-made events.
 These changes may result in disruptions that negatively influence emergency management processes such as evacuations, rescue and recovery operations.
 Prediction of these disruptions is critical for successful emergency management before, during, and after an extreme event.